Practicing in the Changing Seasons

 - Stay positive and get excited about specific areas of your practice.
 I always have a “project” or 2 in my practice, it could be unpacking a new āsana or learning a new chant.

 - Put warm oil on your body.
-In India, they would recommend castor oil, but for this temperature and climate, something lighter like coconut, almond or sesame oil can be a good alternative.
+Often when I'm India, I would be encouraged to use castor oil, but for this temperature and climate, something lighter like coconut, almond or sesame oil can be a good alternative (also easier to take off/ soak in).
 Apply on your whole body, leave for at least one hour before washing (or leave it simple on to soak in).
 Look up Abhyanga in Ayurveda for more details.

 - Choose wisely how you eat.
 Depending on your Ayurvedic dosha, you might find eating warm, cooked food particularly helpful during this time.
 Kitchari, soups and nourishing food will help your body and mind.
 Sipping water beverages over the day.
 Some of our community will do an Ayurvedic reset/ cleanse at the change of the seasons, contact Clare Fulton or Kate O’Donnell for more details.